Top 10 Things to Do At Yellowstone National Park

 Virginia Cascades; photo by Rachel Ennis

-Another notable waterfall is the Tower Fall, which is surrounded by towering cliffs and is 132 feet tall.
+Another noteworthy waterfall is the Tower Fall, which is surrounded by towering cliffs and is 132 feet tall.
 Other waterfalls in the park include Gibbon Falls, Kepler Cascades, and Mystic Falls, each offering its own mesmerizing views and experiences.

 9. Explore the Other Grand Canyon